NAMI CHICAGO BOARD OF DIRECTORS

-NAMI Chicago maintains staff with expertise in social work, policy, outreach, and educational programming.
-With broad interests and capabilities, the NAMI Chicago team is driven by our mission to support individuals living with mental illness and their families.
+Our staff have diverse expertise in social work, policy, outreach, and educational programming.
+The NAMI Chicago team is driven by our mission to support individuals living with mental illness and their families.

 Alexa James, MS, LCSW – Executive Director